scottwillson/dawn-patrol/README.md

 * Actually return JSON, not strings
 * Separate each service into separate project?
 * Move DB creds to more secure spot
-* Encapsulate end-to-end test running in a simple script
+* Encapsulate integration test running in a simple script
-* staging end to end test needs to fetch real event ID and expect correct count
+* staging integration test needs to fetch real event ID and expect correct count
 * Ensure EchoServer event emitters are cleaned up in tests
 * Batch inserts from Rails server response
 * add racing_association_id